 You will have a hard time getting in contact with any company representatives, including the salespeople, on CNY eve and the following days.

 However, they will most likely be available to handle administrative tasks within 5 to 7 days.
 Don’t hesitate to contact them at this time frame.

 Eventually, everything gets back to normal.
 Hopefully.
 The truth is that many manufacturers struggle to get back to a normal mode of operations in the weeks after the Chinese New Year.

-The primary reason for this being workers who simply don’t return to their former employers, without any prior announcement.
+The primary reason for this is workers who simply don’t return to their former employers, without any prior announcement.

 Depending on the number of workers departing in secret, it can cause severe disruptions across the supply chain.
 Finding, and training, a new batch of workers provides new challenges of its own.
 Skilled workers are, to a certain degree, replaced by rookies.